crosspop/spin.as/README.md

 )
 ```

-Or you simply set these values into the same name of properties e.g.:
+Or you can simply set these values into the same name of properties e.g.:

 ```actionscript
 var spinner:Spinner = new Spinner;